 Physical hazards could include glass or metal fragments, stones, wood splinters or bone pieces.

 Potential food safety hazards must be understood and dealt with properly by all employees.
-HACCP is a highly effective preventative control system.
-It identifies potential food safety problems first and then shows the best way to prevent, reduce, or eliminate them.
+By implementing HACCP principles restaurant owners can enable employees to identify potential food safety problems first and the best way to prevent, reduce, or eliminate them.

 7 Principles of HACCP

-The HACCP system is so effective that a large number of manufacturers, retailers, and foodservice companies insist that their suppliers adopt HACCP in their operations to ensure that the products supplied are the safest possible.
+The HACCP system is so effective that a large number of manufacturers, retailers, and foodservice companies insist that their suppliers implement HACCP principles in their operations to ensure that the products supplied are the safest possible.